matheusrocha89/es6-rest-boilerplate/README.md

 ## Generate your API Documentation

 This boilerplate uses the apidoc ([apidocjs](http://apidocjs.com/)) to generate the documentation of your api.
-To generate the doc just run
+To generate the doc just run:

 `npm run doc`

+The documentation files will be generated on folder `./apidoc`.
 For more information about the doc generation read the apidocjs documentation.

 ## License